There are certain health issues in dachshunds that you need to be aware of if you plan on owning or adopting a dachshund.

 However, most of these dog foods still might not be adequate amounts, so you can give them health supplements as well.

 Many dogs have this issue, and the dachshund is no exception.

 Their anal glands can get full, which causes pain and your dachshund can get constipated.
 Your vet can squeeze the anal glands to empty it or you can learn to do this yourself.

-One thing you can do is to feed your dachshund easy digestible dog food.
-Look for high fiber dog foods and ones that contain probiotics, as these can help with anal gland problems.
+One thing you can do is to feed your dachshund easily digestible dog food.
+Look for high-fiber dog foods and ones that contain probiotics, as these can help with anal gland problems.

-The dachshunds are more at risk of getting cancer of the skin, anal sacs, fat cells, and mammary glands then some of the other dog breeds.
+The dachshunds are more at risk of getting cancer of the skin, anal sacs, fat cells, and mammary glands than some of the other dog breeds.

 You should check your dachshund’s skin from time to time and feel if there are any lumps.
 Dachshunds can develop tumors so if you find any unusual lumps you should have your vet check these out.

 Dachshunds are prone to seizures from neurologic disorders, such as Lafora disease, epilepsy, and narcolepsy.

 Lafora disease is a genetic type of epilepsy, and the symptoms are jerking action in muscles that might last a few seconds.